anilabraham-IT/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 Microsoft Intune for Education is a cloud-based, mobile device management (MDM) service for schools.
 It helps your teachers and students stay productive on classroom devices, and keeps school data secure.

-With Intune for EDU you can:
+With Intune for Eduction you can:
-* Manage the desktop and mobile devices your students use to access classroom data
+* Manage the desktop and mobile devices your students use to access classroom data.
-* Manage the apps students use in the classroom
+* Manage the apps students use in the classroom.
-* Control how students and teachers access and share classroom information
+* Control how students and teachers access and share classroom information.
-* Apply school security requirements to devices and apps
+* Apply school security requirements to devices and apps.

-Intune for Education offers an online portal so you can onboard and manage both iOS and Windows devices.
-From the portal, remotely assign, manage, and monitor device settings and apps.
+Intune for Education offers an online portal to add and manage both iOS and Windows devices.
+From the portal, remotely assign, change, and monitor device settings and apps.
 Outside of the portal, Intune for Education supports the Take a Test app, which allows teachers to assess student progress directly from classroom devices.

 In addition to the education-focused online portal, you'll have access to other management tools:
 * Microsoft Intune in the Azure portal, the [full device, app, and user management experience](https://docs.microsoft.com/intune/understand-explore/introduction-to-microsoft-intune)